dtjessie/ReinforcementLearning/a2c/README.md

 ## How to use?

-THe main file is the A2C.py file that can be called from the command line with a number of different parameters:
+The main file is the A2C.py file that can be called from the command line with a number of different parameters:

 ```
 python A2C.py --help